mugifly/homeassistant-leafeemag/README.md

 * `scan_interval` (Optional)  -  Interval (seconds) to update the sensor status on Home Assistant. <br>NOTE: Regardless of this setting, reception of sensor status from leafee mag is performed in real-time via Notification system of BLE.

 Also it supports multiple sensors.
-I tested using 4 sensors.
+I tested with 5 sensors.

 ### 3. Restart Home Assistant